oribit/mosquitto_pyauth/README.md

     make MOSQUITTO_SRC=/path/to/mosquitto-src

 If all goes ok, there should be `auth_plugin_pyauth.so` file in the current directory.
-Copy it under path accessible for mosquitto daemon, e.g.: `/usr/local/lib/mosquitto/`.
+Use `make install` or copy it under path accessible for mosquitto daemon, e.g.: `/usr/local/lib/mosquitto/`.

 ### Troubleshooting

 If you get errors while compiling the plugin about `-lmosquitto` then you have a missing link to libmosquitto.
-Just check the file `/usr/lib/libmosquitto.so` or `/usr/lib/mosquitto.so.1` exists and create a symlink:
+Just check the file `/usr/lib/libmosquitto.so` or `/usr/lib/mosquitto.so.1` (also it could be in the directory `/usr/lib/x86_64-linux-gnu`) exists and create a symlink:

     ln -s /usr/lib/libmosquitto.so.1 /usr/lib/libmosquitto.so

+If you get errors while compiling the plugin about `-lcares` then you could have a missing link to libcares.
+Just check the file `/usr/lib/libcares.so.2` (also it could be in the directory `/usr/lib/x86_64-linux-gnu`) exists and create a symlink:

+    ln -s /usr/lib/libcares.so.2 /usr/lib/libcares.so

 And make again the plugin.
 This time should work.